AddictedCS/soundfingerprinting.audio.bass/README.md

 If you want to contribute you are welcome to open issues or discuss on [issues](https://github.com/AddictedCS/soundfingerprinting/issues) page.
 Feel free to contact me for any remarks, ideas, bug reports etc.

 ### Licence
 The framework is provided under [MIT](https://opensource.org/licenses/MIT) licence agreement.
+Linked Bass DLLs from un4seen are provided with a different license.
+Please check http://un4seen.com website.